 Certainly, you don’t have to fight the crowds at world-class sites.

 For some, they may prefer to wait until there is more established infrastructure.
-And others may prefer to wait for a change in government.
+And others may prefer to wait for future changes.

 In short, safety depends on careful planning, being informed, and travelling with professionals who understand the terrain and the people.